 At first glance, the Atlanta-based company is pretty generous, offering free newsletters.
 However, make sure you read until the end as there are a few snags in their pricing model.

-Mailchimp offers the Forever Free plan where you can have up to 2,000 contacts and send 12,000 emails per month (ad-supported).
-The paid plan Growing Business starts at $10 per month for 500 contacts and unlimited emails.
-The Pro Marketer plan lets you add Mailchimp’s advanced email marketing features to your current plan for an additional $199 per month.
+MailChimp offers the Forever Free plan for up to 2,000 contacts and 12,000 emails per month (with ads).
+The Growing Business plan starts at $10 per month for 500 contacts and unlimited emails.
+The Pro Marketer plan adds MailChimp’s advanced email marketing features to your current plan for an extra $199 per month.

-Mailchimp also features a pay as you go pricing system where you’ll just pay for the amount of emails that you send.
+MailChimp also features a pay as you go pricing system where you’ll just pay for the amount of emails that you send.
 This plan comes with the same features as the monthly MailChimp plans.
-But if you need to add the advanced Mailchimp Pro features, this will cost you $199 extra a month.
+But if you need to add the advanced MailChimp Pro features, this will cost you an additional $199 a month.
 Let’s have a look at some of their prices:

 Similarly to a cell phone setup you prepay your email quota.
 These credits never expire.